-Employees don’t have to stay fixed to a quadrant
+Employees don’t have to stay fixed to any quadrant

-On the other side of the coin is if we don’t progress or change the culture, Ambassadors can wear out and either slip to another quadrant, or choose to take their energy and loyalty elsewhere.
+The other side of the coin is that if we don’t progress or change the culture, Ambassadors can wear out and either slip to another quadrant or choose to take their energy and loyalty elsewhere.

-This is one reason why effective leaders keep a regular pulse on how employees are doing, so they can ensure their people programs are relevant, impactful and are mobilising people into that top-right quadrant.
+This is one reason why effective leaders keep a regular pulse on how employees are doing, so they can ensure their people programmes are both relevant and impactful, and can mobilise people into that top-right quadrant.

 As you consider the tools you need to invest in over the coming months, consider how these will help you shift more employees into the Ambassadors quadrant, and how this will help you build a stronger team that can take on the challenges of an unpredictable, changing work environment.